afonya2/CC-OpenInvLib/README.md

 - inventory: A peripheral that has an inventory (chest, furnace)
 - storage: Multiple inventories joined together
 - partition: A section of a storage, is capable of storing items

+## ChestPart
+ChestPart is a command line utility for OIL.

+The documentation of it can be found [here](https://github.com/afonya2/CC-OpenInvLib/blob/main/chestpart-docs.md)

 ## Documentation
 > [!WARNING]